-In the synoptics (Luke 1:36) we are told that that Mary and Elizabeth were cousins, so Jesus and John the Baptist would have been cousins, but apparently were not acquainted.
+In the Synoptics (Luke 1:36) we are told that Mary and Elizabeth were cousins, so Jesus and John the Baptist would have been cousins, but apparently were not acquainted.

 The people acknowledged that John the Baptist was a prophet.
 They loved, trusted, and followed him throughout the region, as he baptized, preached, and told them of the soon coming Messiah.

-His entire life had been absorbed in preparing the way for the Messiah, and now he says, "Behold, the Lamb of God." or "There He is, I have identified him."
+He had spent his life making preparations for the Messiah, and now he says, "Behold, the Lamb of God." or "There He is, I have identified him."

 It was God’s plan for Jesus to replace John the Baptist as the central character, and a short time later John would say: "He must increase, but I must decrease,"

 Verse 37: "The two disciples heard him say this, and they followed Jesus."